EvxLee/evxlee.github.io/_pages/home.md

 author_profile: true
 ---

-Hello, I am Evan Lee.
-I am a Data Scientist freshman student at UC Berkeley with a domain emphasis in Business and Industrial Analytics.
-I plan on double majoring in Computer Science and minorinig in Industrial Engineering & Operations Research (IOER) later in my Berkeley Undergraduate journey.
+Hello, my name is Evan Lee.
+I'm a current freshman student at UC Berkeley studying Data Science with a domain emphasis in Business and Industrial Analytics.
+I plan on double majoring in Computer Science and minoring in Industrial Engineering & Operations Research (IEOR).
+Send me anything at exl2813@berkeley.edu :)

 View my [Resume](/assets/images/Resume.pdf) or learn more through my [Coursework](/coursework/) page.